-A ground electromagnetic geophysical survey was carried out during the winter of 2018 to further explore gravity anomalies identified during a summer 2016 survey with the goal of identifying specific areas of conductance and better define drill targets on the Perch Property.
+A ground electromagnetic geophysical survey was carried out during the winter of 2018 to further explore gravity anomalies identified during the summer 2016 survey with the goal of identifying specific areas of conductance and better define drill targets on the Perch Property.
 A total of 22.7 line-km were surveyed using a PROMIS Horizontal Loop Electromagnetic (HLEM) system.
-The interpreted HLEM conductors are in fair agreement with a previous airborne VTEM survey carried out in 2007.
-An interpreted cross structure from inversions of the HLEM data is also in good agreement with interpreted magnetic cross structural features.
+The interpreted HLEM conductors compare reasonably to the results of a previous airborne VTEM survey carried out in 2007.
+An interpreted cross structure from inversions of the HLEM data confirmed previously-identified structural magnetic features.
+In addition, a conductive bright spot and other interpreted cross structures occur over a gravity high anomaly observed in the 2016 gravity survey, indicating that the anomaly may be due to possible silicification, an important form of sandstone alteration related to hydrothermal processes.